 - Restricting business-related travel and discouraging personal travel to areas where states of emergency have been declared

-- Asking all providers and staff returning from any area identified by the Centers for Disease Control and Prevention (CDC) as a risk assessment Level 3 or 2 are required to self-quarantine for 14 days.
-This includes New York, New Jersey, Connecticut, Florida, California, Washington, and the city of New Orleans, and rescheduling all non-emergent patients for a minimum of 14 days out from their travel.
+- Asking all providers and staff returning from any area identified by the Centers for Disease Control and Prevention (CDC) as a risk assessment Level 3 are required to self-quarantine for 14 days.
+This includes any international travel, or travel outside the continental United States, and rescheduling all non-emergent patients for a minimum of 14 days out from their travel.

 What should I do if I think I have coronavirus?